kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 });
 ```
 Files are uploaded asynchronously to AWS S3.
+Here:
+`tokio::task::spawn` is used to spawn a new asynchronous task on the Tokio runtime, the task runs concurrently with other tasks, allowing non-blocking execution of asynchronous code.
+Returns: a `JoinHandle` that can be used to await the result of the task or cancel it.

+`async move { ... }` defines an asynchronous block that will be executed by the spawned task.
+The `move` is used to transfer ownership of variables from the outer scope into the async block.
+This is necessary because the task might outlive the scope in which it was created.
+It captures variables: `project_file`, `BASE_PATH`, and `path` which are moved into the async block.

+`.await` is used to asynchronously wait for the upload function to complete.
+It yields control back to the Tokio runtime, allowing other tasks to run while waiting for the result.
+If the upload function succeeds, it returns a result.
+If it fails, it returns an error.

 Error Handling:
 If a task fails, it's logged and reported to Sentry: